Skip to main content

 app.kubernetes.io/name: sshd

-The FQDN for the Service is constructed from the hostname, the organization’s Org ID, and the cluster name, using the following pattern:
+The Service’s FQDN follows this pattern, combining the hostname, the organization’s Org ID, and the cluster name:

 • An Org ID of abc123